 Facebook displays 820 by 312 pixels of the cover image on desktop computers, and 640 by 360 pixels on smartphones.
 The image has to be a standard RGB JPG of less than 100Kb for the fastest load speed.
 Work around these dimensions while creating an image so that it crops appropriately on all devices.

-You could use a free Facebook cover photo maker that is designed to develop images following these guidelines.
+You could use Adobe Spark which is designed to develop images following these guidelines.

 2. Use Your Branding to Create Facebook Cover Photos